MugenMicko/voron/V0/NozzleWiper/README.md

 ### Step 8 - Servo Testing

-Mofdify nozzlewiper.cfg "[servo wipeServo]" and set the correct pin that you attached the singla wire for the servo to.
+Modify nozzlewiper.cfg "[servo wipeServo]" and set the correct pin that you attached the single wire for the servo to.
 For example, PA8 would be on the Neopixel, PC15 would be the E0-STOP.

 Now power on the printer.
-Once it has fully booted, you should see a list of new macros available all prefixed with "NW".
+Once it has fully booted, you should see a list of new macros available all prefixed with "NOW".

-Holding the nozzle wiper firmly in the hand by the extrusion mount, run the "NW DEPLOY" macro.
+Holding the nozzle wiper firmly in the hand by the extrusion mount, run the "NOW DEPLOY" macro.
 The arm should extend 90 degrees.
-Then run the "NW RETRACT" macro and the arm should move to an almost straight position.
+Then run the "NOW RETRACT" macro and the arm should move to an almost straight position.
 It will not be completely straight as this helps prevent the arm+bucket from hitting the printers side panel.

 Shutdown the printer.

-### Step 9 - Wiring
+### Step 9 - Installation and Wiring

-Test servo
+Fit the Nozzle Wiper arm to the left extrusion.
+This uses a push fit method.
+Line the mount up with the logo side to the extrusion.
+Feed the cable into the groove on the inner section of extrusion and push the logo side into the extrusion and push the other side into inner section of extrusion.
+It should snap into place.
+You should be just about able to move the arm up and down in the extrusion.

-Fit servo arm
+If it is too loose, there are two holes in the logo side of the mount where you can insert 2 x M2x10mm self tapping screws.
+Inserting the screws here will expand the mount inside the rail to hold it in place.
+If you then need to move the arm up and down you will have to remove the self tapping screws completely.

-Measure nozzle location
+You can route the cable up the extrusion and along the bottom of the Y axis.
+The cable should just fit through into the electronics bay, but you will likely need to remove the DuPont connector by lifting the taps to free the pins.
+You can then push the cable through and wire it to your MCU.

-Wiring
+### Step 10 - Klipper Configuration

-Klipper configuration
+Follow the steps in the nozzlewiper.cfg file to configure the nozzle wiper setup.

 ## Changelog:

-- 2022-04-12 First release
+- 2022-05-04 First release